Tesla Story Becoming Increasingly Fantastic As Business Model Falls Apart

 Tesla (TSLA) announced Q2 delivery numbers on Monday.
-The Company built over 25,000 cars and delivered over 22,000 cars which indicates an ongoing oversupply and inventory build out situation.
-At a first blush, deliveries of 22,000 appear to have met the guidance but there is more behind the numbers.
+The Company built over 25,000 cars and delivered over 22,000 cars, which indicates an ongoing oversupply and inventory build-out situation.
+At first blush, deliveries of 22,000 appear to have met the guidance but there is more behind the numbers.

 Parsing The Narrative